 They provide information on education and training options, job opportunities in the region and the requirements for legal migration to Germany.
 The centres also help returnees from abroad to reenter the local labour market.
 The staff there provide one-to-one advice and can, for instance, source tailored training measures and help those they are advising to set up their own local businesses.

 At present, GIZ is operating a total of eight such centres in Albania, Ghana, Iraq, Kosovo, Morocco, Senegal, Serbia and Tunisia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), in each case cooperating with the national labour administrations.
 The centres, which have gradually been developed since 2015, have attracted considerable interest.
-To date, around 38,000 advisory sessions have been held, including just under 2,000 with people who have returned to their home country.
+To date, more than 40,000 advisory sessions have been held, including over 3,600 with people who have returned to their home country.

 However, the advice centres are only one element of BMZ's ‘Returning to new opportunities’ programme.
 They work closely with employment promotion projects locally, which also receive additional funding from the programme and are implemented by GIZ.
 Working in cooperation with local partners, these projects offer a large number of training and education opportunities for applicants to gain further qualifications in their existing line of work, thus allowing them to improve their labour market prospects.
 This is because certain sectors such as IT or finance are often looking for personnel but do not find any qualified applicants.
 In addition, founders' training assists those who are interested to become self-employed.

-Thanks to support from these projects, more than 100,000 of these ‘fresh starts’ have been created since mid-2017.
-Furthermore, more than 4,000 people, including over 1,000 returnees, have been able to find a job.
+Thanks to support from these projects, more than 160,000 of these ‘fresh starts’ have been created since mid-2017.
+Furthermore, around 5,400 people, including over 1,300 returnees, have been able to find a job.

 Reintegration scouts build bridges between returnee advice in Germany and services in the returnees' home countries in selected municipalities and at church and social agencies such as Caritas and AWO.
 The scouts support advice centres by establishing contact with one-stop shops in the respective countries.
 They also provide information on employment prospects and services in the home countries – such as guidance on starting up a business or training and education courses.

 ‘Successful in Senegal’ is an example.
-The programme allowed Mama Ndiaga Saar to gain qualifications in the field of renewable energies – for long-term prospects in his home country.
+The programme is making it possible for Mame Ndiaga Sarr Gueye to work at the Bayrisches Haus and gain qualifications in the field of renewable energies – giving him long-term prospects in his home country.
 ‘So, I no longer have to leave my home country and emigrate to Bavaria.
 Instead, Bavaria has come to me.’